Pod

 Access the pod via terminal SSH

 You can use the SSH command to access the Pod.
 The SSH command is shown in both the Pod detail page and the Pods list.
-And the password is the workspace token.

 Access the pod via browser